joesimmonsIT/Traffic-Sources/README.md

 Go to the Windows Pane (located at the bottom of the computer screen). <br /> <br />
 In the search bar type "Powershell". <br /> <br />
 Select "Windows Powershell ISE". <br /> <br />
-Click the search result or Press Enter to open the application. <br /> <br />
+Click the search result or "Press Enter" to open the application. <br /> <br />
 </p>
 <br />